-Certainly, for many paleontologists and other researchers, calling the modern-day, world largest animals megafauna may sound amusing.
-The “real” megafauna consisted of creatures that, except for the blue whale, perished from Earth many decades ago, and whose remains showed us a small bit of their equally large world.
-Here is a short characteristic of the Pleistocene megafauna, and the modern-day one, that is slightly “shrunken”.
+Certainly, it may sound funny to many paleontologists and other scientists to refer to the world’s largest animals as megafauna.
+The “real” megafauna are creatures that, apart from the blue whale, disappeared from the surface of the Earth many centuries ago, and whose remains showed us a fragment of their equally large world.
+Here is a short characteristic of the Oligocene and Pleistocene megafauna, and the modern-day one, that is slightly “shrunken”.

 What is, or rather, what was megafauna?

 The term megafauna combines two Latin words: megas – large, and fauna – animal.
-This term refers thus to the description of domestic and wild land animals, larger than human.
+This term refers thus to the description of domestic and wild land animals, larger than humans.

 This term is used in relation to enormous Pleistocene animals, such as mammoths.
 Nowadays, it describes the descendants of the largest known creatures, including elephants, giraffes, hippopotamuses, rhinoceroses, and large ungulates from the subfamily Bovinae.
 The word “megafauna” is sometimes used in relation to large marine animals, mostly whales, but also to antelopes and cattle.
 It can be also used in relation to tremendous dinosaurs and other extinct reptiles.